OpenPodcar/OpenPodcar/README.md

 - Download Pololu's Windows Configuration Tool by following these steps [here](https://www.pololu.com/docs/0J38/3.a).
 - To configure the Pololu, please follow the instructions [here](https://www.pololu.com/docs/0J38/5).
 - For OpenPodCar, we followed the steps below:
-	- Connect the USB to Pololu and open "Pololu Jrk COnfiguration Utility" tool
+	- Connect the USB to Pololu and open "Pololu Jrk Configuration Utility" tool

 	- Go to "**Input**" tab:
 		- set "**Input mode**" to "**serial**"